 Poor nutrition can also lead to developmental and growth problems in children and can lead a life of unfulfilled potential.

 Foodbank WA’s Healthy Food for All ® program provides not only practical solutions to hunger, it also provides the skills required to make healthy food choices.
-Healthy Food for All ® promotes a healthy lifestyle for participants and includes Australia’ s largest state based School Breakfast Program, Food Sensations ® nutrition training and Choose to Move (a physical activity program).
+Healthy Food for All ® promotes a healthy lifestyle for participants and includes Australia’s largest state based School Breakfast Program and our Food Sensations ® nutrition training.

 These programs are delivered in Perth and throughout regional WA.
 During 2012, Food Sensations® training was conducted in remote locations including Kalumburu, Punmu, Jigalong, Warakurna as well as all major regional centres.